Tejflscica43/Tejflscica43/README.md

 - 👀 I’m interested in Visual Basic and Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on no one
-- ⚡ Fun fact: catcore editeket csinálok (3k)
+- ⚡ Fun fact: catcore editeket csinálok (4k, a little inactive rn)

 <!---
 Tejflscica43/Tejflscica43 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.